THR.fm: History

+Plans to launch the radio station – then simply known as Radio Highway – began in April 1993.
+Radio Highway was a project of Radio Televisyen Malaysia and local private company TIME Engineering Berhad which was owned by Datuk Haji Mohd.
+Khalil Dato' Haji Mohd.
+Noor.
+The government also proposed to merge the station with yet-to-launch Langkawi-based Radio Tourism.
+Along with the latter, both stations would be carried through optic cables installed along the North-South Expressway and microwaves outside the expressway using the latest digital system.

+The government gave the operating licence to the station in August 1994.

 THR began its test transmission on the night of 31 August 1994 on FM 99.3 MHz from the Gunung Ulu Kali transmitter site covering the state of Selangor, Kuala Lumpur, and western Pahang.
 It operated out of a studio rented from Radio Televisyen Malaysia at the Angkasapuri building in Kuala Lumpur.
 On 9 September, at precisely 3:00 pm local time, symbolically in line with its '99.3' frequency THR officially came into being, operating in both Malay and English for 24 hours a day on the 80:20 formula - 80% broadcast time was in English, 20% in Malay; it was the second station in Malaysia to go round-the-clock after Klasik Nasional FM (then known as Radio 1) in 1971, and did so right out on the first day of its transmission.

+The Malaysian Ministry of Information owns 30% stake on THR.

 THR featured some of the best deejays in the local broadcasting industry such as flyguy, Richard La Faber, Gina, Andy Hakim, Daphne Nasir, Suzana, Deanna Nassem Rahman, Nasa, Rezz, Albert Ng, Sheela Haran, Kassandra Kassim, Glen Salay, and Simon D' Cruz.
 Most of the personnel would later continue working with other stations, shaping a legacy in Malaysian English radio broadcasting.

 A year later in 1995, THR expanded its broadcast coverage area to Negeri Sembilan, Melaka and Johor; its broadcast could also be heard in Singapore - at one point THR proved so popular in Singapore, stations there felt threatened by the alarming rate at which listeners changed to the station.
 Johor Bahru-based Best 104 also began to feel the heat of the competition and decided to 'counterattack' by expanding its broadcast into Kuala Lumpur. between 1995 and 1998 competition for the English speaking audience was stiff between these two stations and Radio Televisyen Malaysia's own counterpart Radio 4.

+Mohamed Nor Mohamed Amin, also known as Noramin, was the general manager of Time Highway Radio in 1995.

 In 1996, THR moved into its own studio on Level 10 of Wisma TIME (building now owned by Johor Corporation as of November 2011) in Jalan Tun Razak, right in the heart of Kuala Lumpur's city centre.
 The same year saw broadcast coverage extended to the Northern states of Perak, Penang, Kedah and Perlis.